 (End of clause)

-I.11.5 [Reserved]

-I.11.6 552.228-5 Government as Additional Insured (Jan 2016)
+I.12.6 552.228-5 Government as Additional Insured (Jan 2016)

 (a) This clause supplements the requirements set forth in FAR clause 52.228-5, Insurance–Work on a Government Installation.

 (b) Each insurance policy required under this contract, other than workers’ compensation insurance, shall contain an endorsement naming the United States as an additional insured with respect to operations performed under this contract.
 The insurance carrier is required to waive all subrogation rights against any of the named insured.